b11031371/my_bible_notes/2026-05-17/note_en.md

 ## II.
 Key Summary

-- A steward's one job is faithfulness — not fame, not impressive results, just being reliable and honest with what the Master entrusted to you.
+- Paul calls himself a *hyperetas* — an under-rower, not a captain.
+The job isn't to be admired; it's to take direction, stay faithful, and answer only to the One at the helm.
-- Paul couldn't care less about people's opinions of him.
-He knew the only verdict that actually counts comes from God, not from the crowd.
+- The crowd's opinion of you, or even your own opinion of yourself, is not the final verdict.
+The Lord judges — and He waits until He comes to reveal it.
-- "What do you have that you did not receive?" — one question that cuts through every reason we use to feel superior to others.
+- "What do you have that you did not receive?" — talent, opportunity, ability.
+None of it started with you.
+That doesn't cancel your effort, but it pulls the ground out from under pride.

 ---

 ## III.
 Passage Analysis

-### A Servant, Not a Star
+### The Under-Rower, Not the Captain

 > "Ministers of Christ — not heads of the Church in whom ye are severally to glory... the headship belongs to Christ alone; we are but His servants."
 [1]

-The Corinthians were forming factions — "I follow Paul," "I follow Apollos" — treating ministry like a team sport.
-Paul shuts it down: stewards own nothing.
-Their job is to faithfully pass on what belongs to the Master, full stop.
+The Corinthians were picking sides — "I'm with Paul," "I'm with Apollos" — turning ministry into a popularity contest.
+Paul corrects them with one word: *hyperetas*, a galley rower.
+The rower doesn't set the course, doesn't ask why, just rows where the captain steers and reports to no one else.
+That's what faithfulness looks like — not standing out, but showing up and doing the work.

 ---

-### Everything You Have Was Given to You
+### You Have Nothing You Didn't Receive

-> "All we have, or are, or do, that is good, is owing to the free and rich grace of God."
+> "Everything we have has come from God, so there is no reason for pride."
 [2]

-Paul's question in verse 7 hits hard: "What do you have that you did not receive?"
-Your talent, your opportunities, your capacity to work hard — none of it started with you.
-That doesn't erase your effort, but it does make it pretty hard to look down on someone else.
+Paul fires three questions at the Corinthians in verse 7, each one dismantling a different excuse for pride: Who made you stand out?
+What do you have that wasn't given to you?
+If it was given, why act like you earned it?
+Your aptitude, your upbringing, your opportunities — none of it originated with you.
+That's not meant to shrink your effort, but it makes it very hard to look down on someone who simply didn't get the same head start.

 ---

 ## IV.
 Reflection Question

-Think of something you're genuinely good at — is there anyone you've quietly looked down on because they're not as good at it?
+Is there someone you've quietly looked down on because you're better at something than they are?

-If that ability was actually given to you, not built from nothing — does that shift anything about how you see them?
+If that advantage was actually given to you — not something you built from nothing — does that change how you see it?

 ---

 ## References

 [1] BibleHub.com, Jamieson-Fausset-Brown Commentary, https://www.biblehub.com/commentaries/1_corinthians/4-1.htm
-[2] BibleHub.com, Matthew Henry's Concise Commentary, https://www.biblehub.com/commentaries/1_corinthians/4-7.htm
+[2] Enduring Word, David Guzik Commentary, https://enduringword.com/bible-commentary/1-corinthians-4/